Carlo Maria Bascapè

 Bascapè became titled as Venerable on 19 December 2005 - on the road to possible sainthood - after Pope Benedict XVI confirmed his heroic virtue.

 Life

-Carlo Bascapè was born in Milan on 25 October 1550 to the nobles Angelo Bascapè and Isabella Giussani.
+Carlo Bascapè was born in Melegnano, Milan, on 25 October 1550 to the nobles Angelo Bascapè and Isabella Giussani.
+At baptism, he was named Giovanni Francesco.

-He moved to Pavia in 1568 for his studies at the college there in law and he graduated with a doctorate in both civil and canon law in 1574.
+Bascapè studied humanities and classical languages under Marcantonio Maioragio, Milan's leading humanist and teacher of rhetoric.
+He moved to Pavia in 1568 for his studies at the college there in law, and he graduated with a doctorate in both civil and canon law in 1574.
+In Pavia, he joined the newly founded Accademia degli Affidati, members of which included scholars like Gerolamo Cardano.
 Bascapè received the minor orders in spring 1575.